DarkocityDev/discordjs-v12-tutorials/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📜 About The Project

 This is for my YouTube tutorials on Discord.js.
 I love to program and create new things and some people cant.
 I was there once too.
-This repository will be for people to view the code that is avalible on my YouTube.
+This repository will be for people to view the code that is available on my YouTube.
 Thanks for checking!

 ### 📝 Built With